Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity: Introduction

 For a given subset $U\subseteq V$, the (open) neighborhood of $U$ is defined by $N_G(U):=\cup_{u\in U}N_G(u)$, where $N_G(u):=\{v\in V\colon uv\in E\}$, and similarly, $N_G[U]:=N_G(U)\cup U$ is the closed neighborhood of $U$.
 We call a vertex $x\in V$ a \emph{full-vertex} whenever $N_G[x]=V$.

 We say that $G$ is $H$-free if no induced subgraph of $G$ is isomorphic to $H$.
-A graph $G$ is called \emph{chordal} if it is $C_k$-free for any $k\geq 4$.
-A subset $S\subseteq V$ is called a {\it complete} of $G$ if $G[S]$ is isomorphic to a complete graph.
+A graph $G$ is called \emph{chordal} if it is $C_k$-free for any $k\geq 4$, and a graph $H$ is said to be \emph{cochordal} if its complement is a chordal graph.
+A subset $S\subseteq V$ is called a {\it clique} of $G$ if $G[S]$ is isomorphic to a complete graph.

 A graph $G$ is said to be \emph{well-covered} (or equivalently \emph{unmixed}) if every maximal independent set has the same size, which is equivalent to requiring that $\IE(G)$ is a pure simplicial complex.
-Furthermore, a well-covered graph $G$ without isolated vertices is called \emph{very well-covered} if it has even order and $\alpha(G)=|G|/2$.
 Finally, a subset $X\subseteq V$ is called a \emph{vertex cover} of $G$ if $e\cap X\neq \emptyset$ for any $e\in E$, and a vertex cover is \emph{minimal} if no proper subset of it is a vertex cover for $G$.
 We should note that a graph $G$ is well-covered if and only if every minimal vertex cover has the same size.

-Recall that a subset $M\subseteq E$ is called a {\it matching} of $G$ if no two edges in $M$ share a common end, a maximum matching is a matching that contains the largest possible number of edges.
+Recall that a subset $M\subseteq E$ is called a {\it matching} of $G$ if no two edges in $M$ share a common end, and a maximum matching is a matching that contains the largest possible number of edges.
 The {\it matching number} $\m(G)$ of $G$ is the cardinality of a maximum matching.
 Moreover, a matching $M$ of $G$ is an {\it induced matching} if it occurs as an induced subgraph of $G$, and the cardinality of a maximum induced matching is called the {\it induced matching number} of $G$ and denoted by $\im(G)$.

-A vertex $x\in V$ is called a \emph{leaf} if $d_G(x)=1$, and a \emph{pendant edge} in $G$ is an edge which is incident to a leaf.
+A vertex $x\in V$ is called a \emph{leaf} if $x$ is of degree $1$, and a \emph{pendant edge} in $G$ is an edge which is incident to a leaf.
 An edge $e$ is called a \emph{triangle edge} if its two endpoints have degree $2$ and have a common neighbor.

 When $I$ is an independent set of a graph $G$, the \emph{link} of $I$ in $\IE(G)$ is the independence complex of $G-N_G[I]$.
-A graph $G$ is said to be (sequentially) Cohen-Macaulay whenever $R(G)$ is.
+A graph $G$ is said to be (sequentially) Cohen-Macaulay whenever $R/I(G)$ is.
 We recall that following Reisner's theorem~\cite{RS}, if $G$ is a (sequentially) Cohen-Macaulay graph, and if $I$ is an independent set in $G$, then the graph $G-N_G[I]$ is also a (sequentially) Cohen-Macaulay graph.
 In other words, the links in a (sequentially) Cohen-Macaulay graph are (sequentially) Cohen-Macaulay.